Date added: 5 Jan 2017

 The Rocket Brigade played an active part in the Battle of Leipzig on 18th October in which Capt Bogue was killed in action.

-In 1820, when the Crown Prince made a visit to England, he was awarded the Swedish silver gallantry award for distinguished service.
+Immediately after the battle he was awarded the Swedish silver gallantry award for distinguished service.